sulfuror/rescript-sh/README.md

 This problem is not because of this script.
 If you're having any problems with restic you should look at the [restic forum](https://forum.restic.net/) page to find answers or submit a question about your problem.
-I'm no whatsoever affiliated with the **restic** team in any way.
+I'm no affiliated with the **restic** team in any way.

 Before that I make sure that the system was not executing the cron job (just adding a # in the cron job file) and made my backups to run every two